kurtmarcink/clustering-algorithm/README.md

 `java Main`

 ##To Use
-1. Enter the number of clusters you wish to use
+1. Enter the path to the .arff file you wish to use.
-2. Enter the path to the .arff file where the data exists.
+2. Answer the questions about what data you would like to be displayed in the console.